Aliases for KPNB1 Gene

 GeneCards Summary for KPNB1 Gene

-KPNB1 (Karyopherin (Importin) Beta 1) is a Protein Coding gene.
-Diseases associated with KPNB1 include alternating hemiplegia of childhood and influenza.
-Among its related pathways are Immune System and Infectious disease.
-GO annotations related to this gene include poly(A) RNA binding and enzyme binding.
+KPNB1 (Karyopherin Subunit Beta 1) is a Protein Coding gene.
+Diseases associated with KPNB1 include Retinitis Pigmentosa.
+Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include enzyme binding.

 UniProtKB/Swiss-Prot for KPNB1 Gene